ThomasWaldmann/moin-2.0-dev/docs/admin/serve.rst

 server administration requires advanced experience with the operating system, permissions management, dealing with security, the server software, etc.

-What you need to achieve is that your web server talks via WSGI to moin.
+What you need to achieve is that your web server can talk to a WSGI application.
 General infos about WSGI can be found on http://wsgi.org/.

 For example, for Apache2 there is mod_wsgi, which is a very good choice and has nice own documentation.
-See also the commented moin.wsgi file we provide.

 If your web server can't directly talk via WSGI to moin, you maybe want to use some middleware like flup translating fastcgi, ajp, scgi, cgi to WSGI.
 Flup also has its own docs.
 Avoid using cgi, if possible, it is SLOW.

+The first thing you should get working is the `test.wsgi` we provide.
+Make sure it works with your server setup (it will emit some infos about your server / setup).

+If `test.wsgi` does not work, you are *not* having a moin problem, but a problem with your web server (or flup middleware, in case you use it) or permissions issues or some generic server administration problem.
+Please read the appropriate documentation then and after `test.wsgi` works, please return to here.

+OK, so if you got `test.wsgi` working, you'll easily get `moin.wsgi` working, too.
+Please read its contents, there might be something you need to adapt to your setup (e.g. pathes to fix).

+If it starts doing something else than Serve Error 500, please proceed to MoinMoin configuration.